kurokida/jsQUEST/README.md

 # QUEST+

-QUEST+ [(Watson, 2017)](https://jov.arvojournals.org/article.aspx?articleid=2611972) is a more elaborated method that can deal with multiple parameters of stimulus and psychometric function, and multiple responses more than two.
+QUEST+ [(Watson, 2017)](https://jov.arvojournals.org/article.aspx?articleid=2611972) is a more elaborated QUEST method that can deal with multiple parameters of stimulus and psychometric function, and multiple responses more than two.

 # jsQuestPlus
 jsQuestPlus is a JavaScript library to use the QUEST+ method in online experiments.